 Even though Facebook has the most users among all other platforms, marketers are starting to focus on companies’ advertising on other social media platforms.

 New platforms are not only gaining popularity in organic search results, but also in paid search results!

-Another factor is that Facebook ads are getting more expensive – Facebook has a doubled Cost Per Click compared to Twitter ($0.97 to $0.38).
+Another factor is that Facebook ads are getting more expensive – Facebook has more than doubled its Cost Per Click compared to Twitter ($0.97 to $0.38).